maariaw/minesweeper-helper/README.md

 [![Build Status](https://travis-ci.com/maariaw/minesweeper-helper.svg?branch=master)](https://travis-ci.com/maariaw/minesweeper-helper)
 [![codecov](https://codecov.io/gh/maariaw/minesweeper-helper/branch/master/graph/badge.svg?token=C1OX7XEAQU)](https://codecov.io/gh/maariaw/minesweeper-helper)

 This is a course project for [Data Structures Lab, spring 2021](https://tiralabra.github.io/2021_p3/en/).
-During the course I will build a bot that assists the player in minesweeper by showing preferable moves and can also be set to play the game independently.
-I am adding the bots to this [minesweeper template](https://github.com/TiraLabra/minesweeper), so only selects parts in the `minesweeper.bot` package will be my code.
+During the course I built a bot that assists the player in minesweeper by showing preferable moves and can also be set to play the game independently.
+I added the bot to this [minesweeper template](https://github.com/TiraLabra/minesweeper), so only selects parts in the `minesweeper.bot` package are my code.

+In this project I learned to reflect on my coding process through the weekly reports.
+This project was also great practice in reading others' code and building on top of it.
+I was apprehensive about choosing this topic for my course project, since the teacher warned about students having had trouble completing the project.
+I'm proud of myself for persevering with it, even though progress was slow and painful at times.

 ## Documentation